 - Store upholstered furniture, like sofas (but not sleep sofas), on end if possible, to maximize your space.
 Cover with cotton sheets for dust protection.

-- Cover mattresses and box springs, with cotton sheets, and stand securely on their edge.
-Remember, cardboard absorbs moisture and plastic traps condensation, both of which can promote mold and mildew.
+- Cotton sheets should be used to cover mattresses and box springs, and they should be securely placed on their edges.
+Remember that cardboard absorbs moisture and plastic traps condensation, which can both lead to mold and mildew growth.

-- Treat any garden tools and other metal items, like bicycles, with a rust inhibitor, such as machine oil, before storing them.
-Clean before storing them.
+- Before storing garden tools and other metal items, such as bicycles, use a rust inhibitor, such as machine oil.
+Before putting them away, make sure they’re clean.

-- Drain gas and oil from lawn mowers, trimmers, weed blowers, and other items with engines.
+- Gas and oil should be drained from lawn mowers, trimmers, weed blowers, and other engines.

 - Wrap table and chair legs to avoid scratching.